helidon-io/helidon/docs/mp/guides/graalnative.md

 ## Install GraalVM and the Native Image Command

-After [downloading and installing][downloading-and-installing] GraalVM, set the `GRAALVM_HOME` environment variable to point at your GraalVM installation, or use the GraalVM installation as your Java home.
+After [downloading and installing][downloading-and] GraalVM, set the `GRAALVM_HOME` environment variable to point at your GraalVM installation, or use the GraalVM installation as your Java home.

 ```shell [Terminal]
 # Your path might be different